 - 1+1/4 cup powdered sugar

 - 1/4 teaspoon pure vanilla extract

-Using a hand mixer, beat butter and sugar until just mixed.
+- Using a hand mixer, beat butter and sugar until fluffy.

-Add flax egg, vanilla, applesauce, apple cider vinegar, and molasses to wet mixture and beat until just combined.
+- Add flax egg, vanilla, applesauce, apple cider vinegar, and molasses to the wet mixture and beat until just combined.

-In a separate bowl, whisk together dry ingredients.
-Add the dry mixture to the wet ingredients and beat until just combined.
+- In a separate bowl, whisk together flour, salt, and spices.
+Add the dry mixture in 2-3 batches to the wet ingredients and beat until just combined.

 To Use Cookie Stamp:

-Remove cookies from oven and let cool completely before transferring to cooling rack.
-Cookies may look puffy but they will deflate as they cool.
+- Remove cookies from oven and let cool completely before transferring to cooling rack.

 To Glaze Cookies:

-Mix all ingredients for glaze in a small bowl.
+- Mix all ingredients for glaze in a small bowl.
 Using a pastry brush lightly brush glaze onto cooled cookies.
-Let sit for 10 minutes to harden.
+Let sit for 30 minutes to 1 hour to harden.

 Please note this post may contain affiliate links which do not impact the cost to you but gives me a small commission.
 Thank you for your support!